mtvbrianking/laravel-ussd/readme.md

 ```

 **Note**:
-- use the `set_locale` action to change locale directly from the ussd menu, and
+- use the `set_locale` action to change locale directly from the USSD menu, and
-- use `App::setLocale` to change locale in your controller
+- use `App::setLocale` to change the locale from your controller

 ### Cache

-This package persists USSD session data in cache.
-Each key is prefixed with the `session_id` and it automatically expires after the configured `ttl`.
+This package stores USSD session data in the cache.
+Each key is prefixed with the `session_id` and will automatically expire based on the configured `ttl` (time-to-live).

 **Accessing variables**